 There are three ways to feed aluminum wire: 1) push-only using a standard system; 2) a spool gun; or 3) a push-pull system.

-There are different levels of spool guns, some made for smaller machines with lower duty cycles and others made for industrial and heavy industrial systems operating at much higher amperages.
+There are different levels of spool guns.
+Some are made for smaller machines with lower duty cycles and others made for industrial and heavy industrial systems operating at much higher amperages.
 Spool guns eliminate the possibility of tangling by putting a 1-pound spool of wire right on the back of the gun, so the wire only feeds a few inches out to the arc.
 Spool guns can accommodate aluminum wire diameters from .023 to 1/16 inch and allow the welding operator to use longer cables.

 With a push-pull system, a motor in the gun pulls the wire through the liner, while another motor on the feeder becomes an assist motor.
 By maintaining a constant supply of wire into the liner (while not buckling or bending it) the push-pull system eliminates bird-nesting.
 It also can be more ergonomic and user-friendly, since the weight of the spool is not in the welding operator’s hands.

-Along with choosing wire feeding options that are best for aluminum welding, it’s also important to note that some industrial and heavy industrial systems offer machines made only for aluminum welding.
+It’s also important to note that some industrial and heavy industrial systems offer machines made only for aluminum welding.
 These make the process very simple and get rid of some of the complexity, since every aspect of the system, from the gun to the feeder to the power source, internal software and welding programs, is designed to optimize welding with aluminum.

 Some aluminum-only systems feature technology that ensures proper fusion at the beginning of the weld by providing higher energy when the welding operator initiates the arc called hot start.
 They also feature a crater function that ramps down to a cooler welding parameter to fill in the crater that can often appear at the end of the weld.
 Filling in the crater helps eliminate termination cracking that can occur when welding aluminum.